-- In December 2011, the FASB issued ASU 2011-12, Comprehensive Income (Topic 220): Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05.
+In December 2011, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2011-12, Comprehensive Income (Topic 220): Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05.
 This update indefinitely deferred the requirements of ASU 2011-05, which required an entity to report the effect of significant reclassifications out of accumulated other comprehensive income on the respective net income line items.
-Subsequently, in February 2013, the FASB issued 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income, which established an effective date for the requirements of ASU 2011-05 related to reporting of significant reclassification adjustments from accumulated other comprehensive income.
-These presentation requirements of ASU 2011-05 are effective for the Bank for the year ending December 31, 2013, and will be reflected in the Bank's 2013 financial statements. - In January 2013, the FASB issued ASU 2013-01, Balance Sheet (Topic 210): Clarifying the Scope of Disclosures about Offsetting Assets and Liabilities.
-This update clarifies that the scope of ASU 2011-11 applies to derivatives accounted for in accordance with Topic 815.
-This update is effective for the Bank for the year ending December 31, 2013, and is not expected to have a material effect on the Bank's financial statements.
+Subsequently, in February 2013, the FASB issued ASU 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income, which established an effective date for the requirements of ASU 2011-05 related to reporting of significant reclassification adjustments from accumulated other comprehensive income.
+This update improves the transparency of changes in other comprehensive income and items reclassified out of accumulated other comprehensive income in the financial statements.
+These presentation requirements of ASU 2011-05 and the required disclosures in ASU 2013-02 are effective for the Bank for the year ending December 31, 2013, and are reflected in the Bank's 2013 financial statements and Note 10.

-4. LOANS
+4. Loans